MartinPellizzer/terrawhisper-compiler/articles/allium-sativum/botany/morphology.md

 Garlic's fruit type is a capsule, and it typically forms in an umbrella-like arrangement called an umbel.
 These capsules can be found either individually or clustered together.
 They have an ovate shape, with specific measurements: about 1.5 cm (0.59 inches) in length, 1.0 cm (0.39 inches) in width, and 0.5 cm (0.20 inches) in thickness.
 The fruit walls are made up of triangular segments and have a papery texture.
 Initially pale green, the fruits turn brown or gray as they mature.

 The surface of garlic's fruits is smooth and shiny, and they possess a dry and membranous texture.
 Notably, they lack any distinct markings.
 At maturity, these fruits become detached from their pedicel, which is the slender stem-like structure that supports them.
 The pedicel itself is approximately 2 cm (0.79 inches) in length.

+The following table shows in detail the morphological characteristics of Allium sativum fruits.

 | Characteristic | Description |
 | --- | --- |